 |The laser actually sterilizes it, increasing your chances of a successful procedure.|

-What Are The Benefits of Laser Root Canal Therapy?
+What Are The Benefits of LASER Root Canal Therapy?

-The Wasterlase laser is perfect for reaching areas that metal instruments don’t.
+LASER is perfect for reaching areas that metal instruments don’t.
 Some dentists are combining both the laser and traditional hand pieces for optimal effects.
 Remember, your dentist’s goal is to save your tooth and get you out of pain, so regardless of what type of procedure you choose, root canal therapy is an important treatment to preserve your dental health.